 The use of solar panels on marine aids to navigation (AtoN) dates back to the mid 1980s, where the aim was to adopt a clean renewable energy source.
 This new source of energy allowed the powering of remote and afloat AtoN, removing the need for the delivery of Acetylene gas or Diesel to power light source.
-This also eliminated the requirement for periodic exchange of gas holders, at a significant number of locations.

-Since these early days, the development of solar modules has made significant strides, moving from niche areas as small off grid systems, to the mainstream power production, in the form of grid connected “solar farms”.
-This has delivered great enhancement in solar cell efficiency and a reduction in manufacturing costs, but it has resulted in manufacturers focussing their products on this high-volume market.
+Since these early days, the development of solar modules has made significant strides, moving from niche areas as small DC systems, to the mainstream power production, in the form of grid connected “solar farms”.
+This has delivered great enhancement in the performance of solar cell and a reduction in manufacturing costs, but it has resulted in manufacturers focussing their products on this high-volume market.

 Naturally, the demands and requirements for such high volume “solar farm” panels differ to that required in a remote location marine environment.
-This has resulted in the challenge of trying to identify the qualities that make a good marine solar panel from that presented in a data sheet of the more mainstream panel.
-This guideline hopes to identify the area that are important to a survivable marine solar panel.
+This has resulted in the challenge of trying to identify the qualities that make a good marine solar modules from that presented in a data sheet of the more mainstream panel.
+This guideline hopes to present the areas that are important to a survivable marine solar panel.

 SCOPE

-This guideline has been developed to assist marine aids to navigation (AtoN) manufacturers and authorities when selecting and applying solar modules to power systems in a marine environment.
-It is intended to inform the reader about factors influencing performance and reliability, as well as considering aspect of selection and purchasing.
-Some of the key factor to specify when engaging the market are captured in a model example of a specification in Annex ?
+This guideline has been developed to assist AtoN manufacturers and authorities, when selecting and applying solar modules to power systems in a marine environment.
+It is intended to inform the reader about factors influencing performance and reliability, as well as considering aspect of selection, application and purchasing.
+In addition, a sample specification capturing some of the key factor to specify when engaging the market are presented in Annex ?

-USE OF SOLAR PANELS AS A POWER SOURCE FOR ATON
+THE USE OF SOLAR AS A POWER SOURCE FOR ATON

 Although the first solar panel was created in 1881 by Charles Fritts, it was not until 1957 that the first commercial solar cells became available.
-This technology was fist adopted on aids to navigation (AtoN) in the mid 1980, generally as trials, leading to adoption in the mainstream as a source of power in the mid 1990.
+This technology was fist adopted on AtoN in the mid 1980, generally as trials, leading to adoption in the mainstream as a source of power in the mid 1990.
 This technology initially allowed the replacement of small acetylene gas AtoN such as that used on buoys.

-As the efficiency of solar cells has developed through the expansion of commercial mainstream solar modules for such things as housing and solar farms.
-This has allowed solar to be adopted for significantly higher demand system at one end of the power spectrum and the development of small self-contained AtoN often referred to as Integrated power systems (IPS) at the other.
+As the efficiency of solar cells has developed through the expansion of commercial mainstream solar modules for such things as domestic and industrial solar generation.
+This has allowed solar to be adopted on significantly higher energy demand system at one end of the power spectrum, with the development of small self-contained AtoN, often referred to as Integrated power system lantern (IPSL) at the other.

-As the power demand of a solar system expands so the number cells need expands.
-How these expanding systems refer to different components is captured in figure 1, starting from solar cells used on an IPS to solar arrays used on a larger lighthouse installation.
+To meet the increasing power budget for these solar system, the number cells, modules, panels and arrays have expands.
+To aid in how these different components of a systems are referred to has been captured in figure 1, starting from solar cells used on an IPSL to solar arrays used on a larger lighthouse installation.

-When considering designing a photovoltaic power system, IALA provide a guideline G1067 on how to design a photovoltaic power system.
+When developing the design of a photovoltaic power system, IALA provide guideline G1067 on how to design a photovoltaic power system.